MichaelCHarrison/Washougal-Mill-Study/readme.md

 during the course of a production cycle.

 ## Data
-The raw data located in the "CSVs" folder in this repository contains the following:
+The raw data used in this study contains the following:

 ### M365
 Data listing of fabric woven at the Washougal mill between 07/15/15 and 12/16/16.
 Each record represents an individual piece, with unique